mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

 {% include demo14-bayesdecisions1.html %}

-The bottom pane plots `expectedRisks` and confirms that $c$ gives the minimum, and using llr is equivalent to using the Pmiss/Pfa approach.

 ### Expected risk

 Now, let's check that the estimated risk is reliable, i.e. if we use the corresponding cut-off on new instances, do we get close to the sample expected risk?
-Simulations provide an answer.

-The result matters less than the process to get to the result.
-As the expected value of a random variable, minRisk will be close to its sample average, but writing this random variable explicitly can help step out of the details and see the big picture again.
+I will simulate transactions to show that the optimal threshold is reliable.
+Note that the result matters less than the process used to get there.
+As the expected value of a random variable, minRisk will be close to its sample average, but writing this random variable explicitly can help step out from the details and see the big picture again.

-All the steps are grouped up into on random variable that generates a data instance, makes a hard prediction and calculates the corresponding risk.
+All the steps are grouped into one random variable that generates a data instance, makes a hard prediction and calculates the corresponding risk.

 ```scala
     /** Expected risk simulation